 Seattle is full of stories of What Could Have Been.
 Among the most poignant of these is the story of Marion Zioncheck, at once one of Seattle’s greatest rabble-rousers and one of our city’s most tragic historical figures.

-Marion Anthony Zioncheck was Seattle’s elected representative in the United States House of Representatives from 1933 until his tragic death by suicide on August 7, 1936.
+Marion Anthony Zioncheck was Seattle’s elected representative in the U.S. House of Representatives from 1933 until his tragic death by suicide on August 7, 1936.
 That tragedy was merely the tip of the iceberg of Zioncheck’s brief yet fascinating life.
 At his life’s nadir, he became the only U.S. Congressmember ever sent to an insane asylum.
 During his finest hour, at the peak of his congressional career, as a passionate champion of our nation’s underclass, he famously proclaimed, “I am a radical and I am damn proud of it.
 What do you think of that?”

 Zioncheck would later describe his life as a UW student leader in a third-person autobiographical sketch written while he served as a U.S. Congressmember.
 That sketch demonstrated how his populist passions were already in full flower at that early stage of his career: